Bergam0t/nhs_ptd_power_bi/README.md

 ## How to tweak the plotly implementation

-The file `script.R` is the key file for All underlying files use the
+The file `script.R` in the root folder is the key file for the plotly implementation of this.

+All underlying R functions from the NHS R Plot the Dots package are stored in the R folder.

 ## How to add additional PowerBI visual formatting options